Craft

 Our Story

-WRITING IN THE DARK and CIRCE CONSULTING present “CRAFT SCHOOL,” a vibrant new community for writers.
-This creative collaboration between Jeannine Ouellette, Emily Rapp Black, and Gina Frangello—three established writers with extensive teaching experience—is for prose writers of all levels who want to deepen and accelerate their craft through dedicated effort with close reading of acclaimed published work, an array of live (virtual) cross-disciplinary instruction, visiting writers and editors, generative writing rooms, publishing talks, small work groups, and more.
-Through our close reading and study of craft, we will identify specific elements of craft to apply in our own work within a cohesive, supportive cohort of writers doing the same.
-CRAFT SCHOOL is a place to practice attention, curiosity, playfulness, and surprise as a portal to profound revelations and transformations in our writing and our lives.
-With live Zooms monthly (all sessions recorded), and weekly posts on Mighty Networks, CRAFT SCHOOL offers continual support for discussion, extended close readings, sharing work-in-progress with peers, and more.
-We are wildly excited to see what will emerge in this intentional, self-paced, slow-writing program for dedicated, community-focused, and joyful language-doers.
-We know the power of story changes lives and can’t wait to share this deeply important and impactful work with you.
+CRAFT SCHOOL isa vibrant community for writers led by Jeannine Ouellette, Emily Rapp Black, and Gina Frangello—three established writers with extensive teaching experience.
+CRAFT SCHOOL is for prose writers of all levels who want to deepen and accelerate their craft through dedicated effort with close reading of acclaimed published work, an array of live (virtual) cross-disciplinary instruction, visiting writers and editors, generative writing rooms, publishing talks, small work groups, weekly office hours with core faculty, and more.
+Through a close study of craft, we identify specific techniques and practice applying those in our own work.
+At CRAFT SCHOOL, we value attention, curiosity, playfulness, and surprise as a portal to profound revelations and transformations in our writing and our lives.
+CRAFT SCHOOL offers continual support for discussion, sharing work-in-progress with peers, weekly office hours with faculty, open mics and gatherings, and so much more.
+We are wildly excited to welcome you into this intentional, self-paced, slow-writing program for dedicated, community-focused, and joyful language-doers who know the power of the word and the value of story—and shared creativity—in our lives.

 TEACHING MATTERS

 Notably, CRAFT SCHOOL is founded and directed by three multi-genre writers who love teaching and have earned reputations for being good at it (see bios here).
 This creates a safe space to stretch, take risks, and truly grow and evolve as writers.
-Our curriculum and program is designed to both challenge and support writers by effectively balancing deep work with genuine encouragement and inspiration.
-When a community is both safe and rigorous, writers and their work flourish.

 • 16 Big 4 Books